MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-get-information.md

 > [!NOTE]
 >- Currently, Copilot can summarize only PDF and Word documents.
->- Your administrator can [configure the SharePoint location](copilot-sharepoint-config.md) where the documents are stored.
+>- Your administrator can [configure the SharePoint location](copilot-sharepoint-config.md) where your sales documents stored.
 Otherwise, Copilot searches all the SharePoint folders that you have access to.

 1. [Open Copilot](use-sales-copilot.md#open-copilot).